Save big (up to $1,875) on small business tools with our free membership, business.com+

 4. Scale as you need to

-Before spending money on an on-premises IT system, you need to be sure that you’ll use it to its full potential to justify the substantial upfront investment.
-It also takes months of planning and specifying.
+Before spending money on an on-premises IT system, you need to be sure you’ll use it to its full potential to justify the substantial upfront investment.
+It also takes months of planning and setup.

 5. Exploit big-data opportunities